rmccownISoft/mcp-eval-experiment/README.md

 ---

-**Note**: This project is currently in Phase 1 (Foundation).
+**Note**: This project has completed Phase 1 (Foundation) and Phase 2.1 (HTTP Transport & MCP Protocol Foundation).
+The MCP client now supports multi-transport connections with full protocol compliance.
 Core testing functionality will be implemented in subsequent phases.
 See the Development Status section for current progress.